 The separate identification of the strength and the presence of the bequest motive is based on the assumption that measured consumption is a mixture of two normal distributions after conditioning on the structural form of the life-cycle model.
-As far as the population average of consumption is concerned, holding other parameters constant, there is no clear distinction between the two: Higher consumption could reflect either a weaker bequest motive or a smaller probability of having a bequest motive.
+With regard to the population average of consumption, holding other parameters constant, there is no clear distinction between the two: Higher consumption could reflect either a weaker bequest motive or a smaller probability of having a bequest motive.
 However, the two parameters can be identified by the cross-sectional variation in measured consumption.
 Consumption increases with wealth but the rate of this increase varies depending on the presence of the bequest motive.
 Intuitively, if consumption relative to wealth and income differs depending on the presence of a bequest motive, all else being equal, then the unconditional distribution of the error term would be bimodal.
 Maximization of the likelihood function pins down the strength of the bequest motive and its probability by fitting the mixture of the two conditional normal distributions to the regime residuals.
-Although the particular distributional assumption is relevant, it is less important so
+Although the particular distributional assumption is relevant, it is less important so long as the underlying consumption distribution is bimodal.
+The distance between the means of the two distributions-centered on the respective conditional consumption functions for the two regimes-provides an estimate of the magnitude of the bequest motive, while the relative density at the two means provides an estimate of the presence of the bequest motive.